avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 * Early 3D printing (stereo-lithography) R&D.

-* PC accessibility __invention__ for quadriplegics: Invention of virtual keyboard using a telescopically modified [CRT light pen](https://en.wikipedia.org/wiki/Light_pen), 800 mm. distance from display, combined with a [sip and puff switch]( https://orin.com/access/sip_puff/ ).
-Enabled a quadriplegic polio victim, with the light pen connected to her head via a women's hairband, to type 30 characters per minute to become a book editor.
+* PC accessibility __invention__ for quadriplegics: Invention of virtual keyboard using a telescopically modified [CRT light pen](https://en.wikipedia.org/wiki/Light_pen), which could support a 800 mm. distance from display, combined with a [sip and puff switch]( https://orin.com/access/sip_puff/ ).
+Our first subject was a quadriplegic polio victim, with the light pen connected to her head via a women's hairband, who could type 30 characters per minute, and who productively worked as a book editor.
 The virtual keyboard could be configured so that only a single selected key was displayed on the screen, where the light pen hovered, which allowed over 95% of the screen to remain unobstructed.
 Too bad I didn't patent this virtual keyboard invention.

 ## 5. Patents & Inventions